 Patients reasonably expect that their doctors’ prescriptions, including those for medical devices, will not only help their medical conditions, but also that they will not suffer unexpected harms from prescribed products.
 Medical devices refer to instruments and equipment used in the practice of medicine intended to diagnose or treat medical conditions.
 Devices include equipment such as medical implants, joint replacement parts, x-rays, and laser surgical devices.

-Somerset County medical device attorneys know how difficult it is to discover you have suffered medical complications and setbacks due to a defective medical device.
+Medical device attorneys know how difficult it is to discover you have suffered medical complications and setbacks due to a defective medical device.
 Unfortunately, defective medical devices are all too common and innocent people are sustaining serious injuries and damages as a result.
 When manufacturers put profits over safety, they deserve to be held accountable and injured patients deserve to be compensated

 Common factors in defective device cases related to:

 - When a patient is not informed about the risks associated with the particular product before he or she consents to the use or implantation of a medical device.
 This may be due to a doctor’s failure to warn of the risks or because the device manufacturer failed to properly warn of risks and side effects.

 - Inadequate research and safety testing prior to putting the product into circulation.
 When this happens, a product’s side effects, risks, or ineffectiveness may not be discovered prior to patient use.

 - Defective design or manufacture of the product making it dangerous or ineffective for patients.